ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    In Registration client application, only user mapping to the local machine can be performed.
 Rest of the data setup should be performed at MOSIP Admin portal.
 Through sync process the data would be sync between local machine and server based on machine's mac-id and center id.
 There are other services are available to send the created packet from local machine to remote system.

-   All the below mentioned services URL to be configured in the environment specific 'spring-<env>.properties' file before building the 'registration-services' module.

 |**S.No.**| **Service Name**| **Service Description**|
 |:------:|-----|---|